Best villages to see in La Alpujarra Granada an amazing region

-This article will help you discover the best things to see and do in Alpujarra
+This article will help you discover the best things to do and the best villages to see in La Alpujarra, Granada.

-• Map to locate the Alpujarra in Andalucia
+- Map to locate La Alpujarra in Andalucia

 A few words about the Alpujarra and its origins